zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-But since the json already has its values declared, assigning a type for the data set results in an error:
+But since the JSON already has its values declared, assigning a type for the data set results in error:

 ![](../../images/9/19b.png)